tobiasvl/chiposlo/README.md

 Compact Hexadecimal Interpretive Programming and Operating System with Logical Operators (CHIPOSLO)
 ========

-This is a version of the monitor program and operating system <acronym title="Compact Hexadecimal Interpretive Programming and Operating System">CHIPOS</acronym> for [Michael J. Bauer's 1979 <acronym title="Domestic Recreational Educational and Adaptive.
-Microcomputer">DREAM</acronym> 6800 computer](http://www.mjbauer.biz/DREAM6800.htm), with added support for four CHIP-8 instructions that appeared in other CHIP-8 interpreters.
+This is a version of the monitor program and operating system <acronym title="Compact Hexadecimal Interpretive Programming and Operating System">CHIPOS</acronym> for [Michael J. Bauer's 1979 <acronym title="Domestic Recreational Educational and Adaptive Microcomputer">DREAM</acronym> 6800 computer](http://www.mjbauer.biz/DREAM6800.htm), with added support for four CHIP-8 instructions that appeared in other CHIP-8 interpreters.

 It is designed to run from a 1K EPROM (like the 2708) mapped to memory addresses `C000`–`C3FF`.